NexusTools/CoinMiningStats/README.md

 Supported Pools
 ---------------
-Only Slush's Pool is supported at this time
+Slush's Pool
+WeMineLTC's Pool

+More to be added later

 Planned Features
 ----------------